2014 Park Support

-Mow the Viewshed in Cades Cove$10,000
+Mow the Viewshed in Cades Cove$6,000

 As a part of our grassland management and restoration efforts in Cades Cove, fields are kept open by several methods to help provide varied habitats for turkey, coyote, fox, rabbit, deer, bear, ground nesting birds such as quail.
 Some fields are mowed after nesting season, while others are burned, plowed, and harvested in the gradual process to restore much of the Cove to native meadow habitat.
 These funds support our viewshed mowing that both keep the fields open and provide vistas into the grassland communities.
-(Watch a prescribed burn in Cades Cove)

-Support Appalachian Bear Rescue (ABR)$10,000
+Support Appalachian Bear Rescue (ABR)$9,000

 Each year a number of orphaned or injured Park bears are treated and housed in the nonprofit ABR center in Townsend until they can be released back into the Park.
 Prior to the creation of ABR, most of these animals were euthanized.
-At this time the ABR is home to a record of at least 23 orphaned cubs and injured animals from throughout the Southeast including six orphaned cubs from the Smokies most of whose mothers had been hit by vehicles or taken by hunters outside the Park.

 Reduce Backcountry Bear Problems with Food Storage Cable Systems$4,000